 This is supported by studies such as Martins et al. (2014), Bhatiasevi (2016), Sarfaraz (2017), Friadi et al. (2018) and Savic and Vasić (2019).
 In this study, the PE measures the degree to which an individual believes that using cashless payments will help them to attain benefits in performing payment transactions.
 By having the perception that using cashless payment is useful and effective, it will increase the behavioural intention to use cashless payment.

-Performance expectancy has a positive effect on behavioural intention to use cashless payments.
+Therefore, this study hypothesizes that: H_1 : Performance expectancy has a positive effect on behavioural intention to use cashless payments.

 Effort expectancy (EE) is the degree of ease associated with the use of the technology as defined by Venkatesh et al. (2003).
 Martins et al. (2014), Bhatiasevi (2016), Sarfaraz (2017) and Friadi et al. (2018) found that the ease of use of the technology significantly affects the behavioural intention to use.

 However, Savic and Vasić (2019) showed the effort expectancy has the weakest impact on the intention to use mobile banking.
 In this study, the EE measures the perceived ease of use of cashless payments.
 When the consumer feels that the easier the cashless payment is to use and does not require much effort, the behavioural intention to use cashless payment will increase.

-Effort expectancy has a positive effect on behavioural intention to use cashless payments.
+Therefore, this study hypothesizes that: H_2 : Effort expectancy has a positive effect on behavioural intention to use cashless payments.